GuanLab/FastClone_GuanLab/README.md

 If MuTect VCF and PyClone samples are provided, note that MuTect mutations are labelled as 'Chromosome:Coordinate:AltBase', such as 'Y:15989697:G'.
 Make sure PyClone ID uses the same ID.

+Separately, subclone.py will infer purity (whether a starter value is given or not), and subclone identification and assignment; phylogeny.py will infer phylogeny.